-In a world where artificial intelligence (AI) seems is leaping forward and is growing at a CAGR of almost 40%, questions about governance and ethics with the use of AI are surfacing.
+In a world where artificial intelligence (AI) is leaping forward — growing at a CAGR of almost 36% from 2024 to 2030 — questions about governance and ethics with the use of AI are surfacing.

 AI governance refers to the set of policies, laws, and regulations that govern the development, deployment, and use of artificial intelligence.
 It aims to address issues in AI systems such as:

-The ultimate goal of AI governance is to ensure that AI is developed and used in a way that both aligns with societal values and benefits everyone.
-Putting AI governenace into action is still being defined, but it may include:
+The ultimate goal of AI governance is to ensure that AI is developed and used in a way that both aligns with societal values and benefits everyone (or does not hurt or harm others).
+Today, putting AI governance into action is still shifting and being formally defined, but it may include:

 (Related reading: data governance & GRC: governance, risk, and compliance.)